There are a number of supported and sheltered housing options for people who have specific housing needs e.g. older or disabled people:

 Housing with Care is a type of housing that supports older people to live as independently as possible.
 Housing with Care developments consist of self contained flats, designed to meet the needs of older people.
 Tenants have the independence of having their own home but can also enjoy the benefits of having staff on hand to provide flexible care and support should it be required.

-For more information and to find out if you are eligible for Housing with Care, please contact your local Social Work office.
+For more information and to find out if you are eligible for Housing with Care or Extra Care Housing, please contact your local Social Work office.

 Sheltered housing is for people aged 60 or over who, while able to live independently in their home, would benefit from a warden service.
 Younger people with a disability may be accommodated in sheltered housing if they have a medical or physical disability.
 The properties are self contained and will have a number of features to assist daily living, including: